Cray-HPE/docs-csm/operations/network/management_network/apply_custom_config_1.2.md

 # Apply Custom Switch Config CSM 1.2

+Apply the backed up site connection configuration with a couple modifications.
+Since virtual routing and forwarding (VRF) is now used to separate customer traffic, the site ports and default routes must be added to that VRF.

 #### Prerequisites

-- access to the switches.
+- Access to the switches
-- Custom Switch configs.
+- Custom Switch configs
     - [Backup Custom Config](backup_custom_config.md)
-- Generated switch configs already applied.
+- Generated switch configs already applied
     - [apply switch configs](apply_switch_configs.md)

- You will need to apply the backed up site connection configuration with a couple modifications.
-Since we are now using a VRF to separate customer traffic we will need to add the site ports and the default routes to that VRF.

 ##### Aruba

 - `vrf attach Customer` will be added to the port configuration that connects to the site.
 - This has to be applied before the `ip address` configuration.

 ```
 sw-spine-001# conf t